What's New in CityTrails?

 What are CityTrails?

-St. Petersburg's CityTrails are facilities for non-motorized traffic, primarily bicyclists and pedestrians.
+St. Petersburg's CityTrails are facilities for primarily bicyclists and pedestrians.
 They include bicycle lanes, bicycle routes, recreational trails, sidewalks, crosswalks, and other devices that assist people in getting around St. Petersburg without a motor vehicle.